lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 ### Normalização de Lotes Durante Predição

-As we mentioned earlier, batch normalization typically behaves differently in training mode and prediction mode.
-First, the noise in the sample mean and the sample variance arising from estimating each on minibatches are no longer desirable once we have trained the model.
-Second, we might not have the luxury of computing per-batch normalization statistics.
-For example,
-we might need to apply our model to make one prediction at a time.

 Como mencionamos anteriormente, a normalização em lote normalmente se comporta de maneira diferente no modo de treinamento e no modo de previsão.